 - Engage with the students/teacher.
 Optional: you can add an additional activity such as a physics outreach demonstration, a presentation on your personal experiences/stories, a poster, or a question/answer session with the high school students, etc.

 Below are some guidelines for your classroom visit, and some tools to help start your presentation.
 Download classroom visit instructions and if you are interested, you can add these STEP UP intro slides to your presentation.
+We also have instructions for Video Call versions if you can't visit in person.

 Request a Classroom Visit Kit using the embedded form below.
 The materials will be mailed out every 2nd and 4th Monday of the month, excepting when national holidays conflict.